KennethTrecy/web_template/README.md

 [`rollup` package], [`jest` package], and other necessary packages were already installed in this branch.

+Its name is `filled_base` because it already has necessary packages that most other branches need.

 ### Author
 Coded by Kenneth Trecy Tobias.